-Working collaboratively, we've supported gigaton-scale emissions reductions and improved access to clean cooling.
+Working collaboratively with our funding and implementing partners, we've supported gigaton-scale emissions reductions and improved access to clean cooling.

-The Clean Cooling Collaborative team, with the governance of its Funder Steering Committee, sets the strategic framework of the program, oversees investment in cooling interventions, manages programmatic partnerships and reporting, and tracks progress
+The Clean Cooling Collaborative team, under the governance of its Funder Advisory Committee, sets the strategic framework of the program, oversees investment in cooling interventions, manages programmatic partnerships and reporting, and tracks progress

 against our results framework, with the aim to help funders and partners maximize the climate and equity benefits of efficient, climate-friendly cooling.